emilyliza/practice_repo/README.md

 You can spin up new instances here and scale things within OpsWorks.
 (See *AWS* below)
 2. [MMS](https://mms.mongodb.com/host/list/54bd6bd6e4b047dcccb3e48d) - the mongo monitoring and configuration tool.
 This is where mongo should be scaled.
 This service is on free tier as well.
 3. [NewRelic](https://rpm.newrelic.com/accounts/889104/applications/4976726) -  shows requests, timing, traffic, responses, and much much more.
 We're on free tier right now.
 There are ping alerts set up to monitor the app here too.
-4. GA - CART is being fully tracked inside the main Chargeback GA account.
+4. GA - practice_repo is being fully tracked inside the main xxx GA account.

 ## Production Build Process